r-stein/sublime-text-latex-smart-quotes/README.md

 If you type `"` or `'` this Package will try to extract the language of the document and insert the correct quotation marks.

 The language detection is executed the first time you press `"` or `'` and the result is cached.
-If you want to rerun it press `ctrl+p` and insert `LaTeX SmartQuotes: Auto Detect Buffer Language`, the result will be displayed in the status bar at the bottom.
+If you want to rerun it press `ctrl+shift+p` and insert `LaTeX SmartQuotes: Auto Detect Buffer Language`, the result will be displayed in the status bar at the bottom.
-If the detected language is incorrect or you use a multilingual document, you can change the language by pressing `ctrl+p` and executing the command `LaTeX SmartQuotes: Set Buffer Language`.
+If the detected language is incorrect or you use a multilingual document, you can change the language by pressing `ctrl+shift+p` and executing the command `LaTeX SmartQuotes: Set Buffer Language`.
 This command will provide you a list with all available languages.
 If the language ends with `-ucs` it will use unicode characters.

 ### Hints